 Merano's Grape Festival is an event rich in traditions.
 The most awaited time every year is the great parade of musical bands and decorated floats around the town centre.

-At Marlena, the second week of july is entirely dedicated to golf.
+At Marlena, the from 16.05 until 22.05 is entirely dedicated to golf.
 Three exciting tournaments take place, two of which are valid for official rankings.

 The final tournament will take place in the idyllic Lana Golf Club.
 Do not miss the closing party with the award ceremony.

 Merano played an important role as a shopping centre even way back in the Middle Ages and still hosts numerous markets.

 The most important is the one on Friday with over 400 stands, from Piazzale Prader to Via Mainardo, offering food, specialities and clothing.